KeSavanh/US_accident_data_analysis/README.md

 The purpose of this analysis is to answer the following questions:

-* Which states and cities of the 4 have most traffic accidents
+* Which states and cities of the 4 have most traffic accidents?
 * What is the time of the day, the day of the week and the month with the higher number of accidents?
 * How many accidents over the two years?
 * What are the most common weather conditions on the days of the accidents?